 Let’s get started!

 Butter.
 If we’re going for it, we may as well use a little bit of butter so saute the veggies.
-I always try to use an unsalted butter so I can control the amount of salt that goes into the dish.
+I always try to use unsalted butter so I can control the amount of salt in the dish.

 Veggies.
-You could use whatever veggies you want, but I went classic in our biscuit chicken pot pie.
+You could use whatever veggies you want, but I went classic in our chicken pot pie with biscuits.
 We use plenty of diced potato, onion, carrots, celery, and frozen peas.
 Other good additions would be sweet potatoes, pearl onions, or winter squash.

 Flour.
-We need al little bit of flour to thicken up the filling.
+We need a little bit of flour to thicken up the filling.

 Chicken stock.
 We always use low-sodium chicken stock.
-Any good quality will work great.
+Any good quality brand will work great.

 Milk.
 Any kind of milk will work, but we like to use whole milk.

-- Sweat onion, carrot, celery and diced potato in a little bit of butter.
-Once the veggies are slightly soft, flour is mixed in.
-From there, add in dry sherry, chicken stock and whole milk.
-Bring the mixture to a boil, reduce to a simmer and thicken, then add in the diced chicken.
+Cook the veggies.
+Sweat onion, carrot, celery and diced potato in a little bit of butter.
+Once the veggies are slightly soft, mix the flour in.

-- Lastly, throw the frozen in, pour into a casserole dish and top with the raw biscuits dough.
+Pour the filling into a casserole dish and top with the raw biscuits.